hubplanner/API/README.md

 ## API Updates and Changes

 We will be managing the API via GitHub, so please watch the Hub Planner API repository to receive email notification of updates to the API documentation.

+## API Limits

+For security reasons we have a daily limit of 6000 API calls and burst limits on every account.
+Please be careful to avoid these limits as otherwise you will get an error response from the API.

 ## Sharing